How to Prepare for a Group Interview

 6. Demonstrate team playing skills

 This is a good moment for you to show that you possess team playing skills.
 Remember that it’s a group interview for a reason; to assess you in a team setting as a group even though you probably will be hired on an individual basis.
-Don’t interrupt others during the assignment and also include people in the discussion who might be more introverted of not yet had their say.
+Don’t interrupt others during the assignment, and also include people in the discussion who might be more introverted or not yet had their say.
 Treat your competitors as colleagues who will show that you possess the ability to work as part of a team.

 Tip: Don’t be too aggressive in your approach.
 Let others talk and don’t interject when someone else is speaking.
 Courtesy and politeness are important when working in a team.
 What matters is that you show clarity of thought and speech.